OrbTop

 Scrapes pro-cycling news articles and race reports from Cyclingnews.com — the largest English-language cycling news outlet, owned by Future plc.
 Returns structured article data including headline, author, publish date, full body text, and a curated LATAM-cycling relevance layer.

-The site is server-rendered with rich JSON-LD structured data on every article.
-No browser required.
-The scraper pulls from the Google News sitemap and the live /news/ listing page, so each run returns the freshest content without you managing pagination or archives.
+Every article comes back as a clean, structured record.
+The scraper covers both the news feed and the live listing, so each run returns the freshest content without you managing pagination or archives.

 What It Returns